joshuaellis/react-tensorflow/README.md

 }): [(data: tf.Tensor) => void, tf.Tensor | tf.Tensor[] | tf.NamedTensorMap | null]
 ```

 Provides a function to set the data you want to use to create a prediction.
 The data must be
 in the form of a tensor.
 It then returns a new tensor as the prediction using either the model
 set with the `ModelProvider` component or by passing a modelUrl as an argument as it uses
 `useModel` under the hood.
 You can then perform different actions such as normalizing the data
 for to classify the original input.
 By default `usePrediction` uses `.predict`, if you want to
 force the use of `.executeAsync` set `useExecute: true` and if you want to use a custom predict
 function, pass it's name via the `predictionFunction` key.
 If you're using a LayersModel you
 must set `outputName`.

 :no_entry_sign: Using a `@tensorflow/tfjs-models` model with this hook will cause typescript
 errors if the model predicition method is called or will simply return null because the model
 either does not have an executeAsync or predict function or it does, and it has not returned a
 Tensor. :no_entry_sign:

+> :point_right: All the following hooks use usePrediction under the hood, therefore accepting any of the args
+> passed to `usePrediction` :point_left:

 ### useClassifier